-24/7 Coverage Of Reactions And Translations From Arabic, Farsi, Russian, Chinese, And Terrorist Media To Taliban Takeover Of Afghanistan - And To Kabul Airport Bombing – Can Be Found On The MEMRI Trending Website
+24/7 Coverage Of Reactions And Translations From The Middle East And Around The World To Taliban Takeover Of Afghanistan Can Be Found On The MEMRI Trending Website

 ·2 min read

-WASHINGTON, DC / ACCESSWIRE / August 27, 2021 / The Middle East Media Research Institute (MEMRI) continues to feature on its Trending page dozens of reports and clips of leaders and terrorist groups reacting to the U.S. withdrawal from Afghanistan, the Taliban's takeover of the country, and the Kabul airport bombing.
+WASHINGTON, DC / ACCESSWIRE / August 17, 2021 / The Middle East Media Research Institute (MEMRI) is now featuring on its Trending page dozens of reports and clips of leaders and terrorist groups reacting to the U.S. withdrawal from Afghanistan and the Taliban's takeover of the country.
 These reactions - ranging from praise for the Taliban to condemnation of the U.S. withdrawal - are from the Arab world, South Asia, Iran, China, Russia, and elsewhere, and from jihadi groups including ISIS, Al-Qaeda, Hay'at Tahrir Al-Sham, Group For Support Of Islam And Muslims (GSIM), Tansiqat Al-Jihad, and others.

-Exploring the Middle East and South Asia through their media, MEMRI bridges the language gap between the West and the Middle East and South Asia, providing timely translations of Arabic, Farsi, Urdu-Pashtu, Dari, Turkish, Russian, and Chinese media, as well as original analysis of political, ideological, intellectual, social, cultural, and religious trends.
+Exploring the Middle East and South Asia through their media, MEMRI bridges the language gap between the West and the Middle East and South Asia, providing timely translations of Arabic, Farsi, Urdu-Pashtu, Dari, and Turkish media, as well as original analysis of political, ideological, intellectual, social, cultural, and religious trends.

 Founded in February 1998 to inform the debate over U.S. policy in the Middle East, MEMRI is an independent, nonpartisan, nonprofit, 501(c)3 organization.
 MEMRI's main office is located in Washington, DC, with branch offices in various world capitals.
 MEMRI research is translated into English, French, Polish, Japanese, Spanish and Hebrew.